-In the second recitation of the Prajñā Pāramitā Sūtra, we dedicate for the -to the arhats and many various sages in the-in the world.
-And what we pray is-what we pray is-this is the translation Mel [Weitsman] and I did.
-"What we pray is that the wisdom-that the wisdom-and Three Wisdom-and the Six Unrestruct- [partial word]-Unrestricted Ways of the arhats."

-Three Wisdom-we explain the Three Wisdom.
-"And the Six Unrestrict- [partial word]-Unrestr- [partial word]-Unrestricted Ways of the arhats may be always with us in our unceas-[partial word]-unceasing effort to renew Buddha's way to save all sentient beings from the world of suffering and confusion."
+In the second recitation of the Prajñā Pāramitā Sūtra, we dedicate to the arhats and many various sages in the world.
+And what what we pray is-this is the translation Mel Weitsman and I did: What we pray is that the wisdom-Three Wisdom-and the Six Unrestricted Ways of the arhats may be always with us in our unceasing effort to renew Buddha's way to save all sentient beings from the world of suffering and confusion.
 "World of suffering and confusion" means the mappō.
-"And to keep Buddha's way always new to our-always-our al-[partial word]-world always."
+And to keep Buddha's way always new to our world-always.
 That is the spirit of Dōgen.

-We understand the three period of Buddhism1 is just the skillful means of Buddha to encourage people to practice our way.
-And next: "And we encourage ourselves, and we pray to-we pray to arhats to encourage ourselves, to continue our practice, even in our adversity, and keep the wheel of dharma turning forever, and to avert disasters of fire, water, and wind, and calamities of war, epidemics, and famine.
-That is, actually, what it says in this $ek\bar{o}$.
-After reciting sūtra we recite-ek- [partial word] $-d\bar{o}an$ recite $ek\bar{o}$, as you know.
+We understand the three periods of Buddhism1 as just the skillful means of Buddha to encourage people to practice our way.
+And next: "And we encourage ourselves, and we pray to arhats to encourage ourselves, to continue our practice, even in our adversity, and keep the wheel of dharma turning forever, and to avert disasters of fire, water, and wind, and calamities of war, epidemics, and famine.
+That is, actually, what it says in this ekō.
+After reciting the sūtra we recite-the dōan recites the ekō, as you know.

-And I-I have to explain more about what we pray in this-the second paragraph of the ekō.
-Actually we-it is-according to the usual way of observing ceremony, we Zen Buddhist apply the usual way of prayer.
+And I have to explain more about what we pray in this-the second paragraph of the ekō.
+Actually according to the usual way of observing ceremony, we Zen Buddhists apply the usual way of prayer.
 But, according to Dōgen-zenji, there is no need for us to expect help from outside.
-He says: "We are protected, actually, from inside firmly, so we don't have to expect any protect from outside."
+He says: "We are protected, actually, from inside firmly, so we don't have to expect any protection from outside."
 That is his spirit.
-Nyingmo sude ni sakan nare kemo nan somata.2 We are protected from inside, you know, by ourselves, always, incessantly.
+Nyingmo sude ni sakan nare kemo nan somata.2 We are protected from inside, by ourselves, always, incessantly.

-So, we don't have to expect any help from, you know, outside.
-But actually, it is so-our belief is so, but, when we recite sūtra, we follow the usual-we apply usually-usual dedication-way of dedication.
-And this is also Dōgen's, you know, idea.
-He says-for an instance-I cannot find out his word regarding- We, you know, ac- [partial word: actually?]-we do not have any idea of dirty or pure, or any idea of calamity or disaster.
-But even so, he says, we have, you know, practice of cleaning restroom, you know.
+So, we don't have to expect any help from outside.
+Actually, our belief is so, but, when we recite the sūtra, we follow the usual way of dedication.
+And this is also Dōgen's idea.
+We do not have any idea of dirty or pure, or any idea of calamity or disaster.
+But even so, he says, we have the practice of cleaning the restroom.
 That is a kind of practice.
-We clean our body, you know, because our body is filthy, you know.
-Even though, you know, we-our face, or mouth, or body is clean, we sh- [partial word: should?]-when-if you get up, you should wash your face, and rinse clean your mouth, you know, even though it is clean.
-We do it as a practice, you know, but not because it is dirty.
+We clean our body, because our body is filthy.
+Even though our face, or mouth, or body is clean, when you get up, you should wash your face, and rinse clean your mouth, even though it is clean.
+We do it as a practice, but not because it is dirty.
 That is our practice.